DorianThiv/nestjs/my-project/README.md

 ## Getting Started for Nestjs + GraphQL + MongoDB

-Install MongoDB with Mongo Compass to get a database UI manager.
+Install MongoDB and Mongo Compass ([Link](https://www.mongodb.com/try/download/community)) to get a database UI manager.
 Or mongosh to get a mongo shell.

+Install lastest version of [nodejs](https://nodejs.org/en/download/)

+Now you can install nestjs with your package manager [npm](https://www.npmjs.com/).
+Follow this link [Documentation](https://docs.nestjs.com/)\
+Nestjs is a Framework based on module architecture.
+To use GraphQL and MongoDB you have to download nestjs's modules.\
+With your package manager [npm](https://www.npmjs.com/) you can install [GraphQL](https://docs.nestjs.com/graphql/quick-start)\
+and [Mongoose](https://dev.to/carlomigueldy/building-a-restful-api-with-nestjs-and-mongodb-mongoose-2165) to get a MongoDB client.

 ## Links